MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/interim-fixes/index.md

 Download and install the latest interim fix to obtain all of the fixes that are described in the following sections.
 If you install earlier fixes, you might not get all of the fixes described here.

-> For a list of iFix releases of {{ site.data.keys.product }} 8.0, [see these blog posts]({{site.baseurl}}/blog/2018/05/18/8-0-master-ifix-release/).
+> For a list of iFix releases of {{ site.data.keys.product }} 8.0, [see here]({{site.baseurl}}/blog/tag/iFix_8.0/).

 Where an APAR number is listed, you can confirm that an interim fix has that feature by searching the interim fix README file for that APAR number.

-### Features introduced with CD update 1
+### Features introduced with CD update 1 (8.0.0.0-MFPF-IF201711230641-CDUpdate-01)

 ##### <span style="color:NAVY">**Support for Eclipse UI editor**</span>

-WYSIWYG editor is now provided in MobileFirst Studio’s Eclipse.
+Starting with CD Update *8.0.0.0-MFPF-IF201711230641-CDUpdate-01*, WYSIWYG editor is now provided in MobileFirst Studio’s Eclipse.
 Developers can design and implement UI for their Cordova applications using this UI editor.
 [Learn more](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/cordova-apps/developing-ui/).

 ##### <span style="color:NAVY">**New adapters for building cognitive apps**</span>

-Mobile Foundation has introduced two new pre-built cognitive services adapters for the [*Watson Tone Analyzer*](https://github.com/mfpdev/mfp-extension-adapters/tree/master/WatsonToneAnalyzer) and [*Language Translator*](https://github.com/mfpdev/mfp-extension-adapters/tree/master/WatsonLanguageTranslator) services.
+Starting with CD Update *8.0.0.0-MFPF-IF201711230641-CDUpdate-01*, Mobile Foundation has introduced two new pre-built cognitive services adapters for the [*Watson Tone Analyzer*](https://github.com/mfpdev/mfp-extension-adapters/tree/master/WatsonToneAnalyzer) and [*Language Translator*](https://github.com/mfpdev/mfp-extension-adapters/tree/master/WatsonLanguageTranslator) services.
 These adapters are available to be downloaded and deployed from the *Download Center* in the Mobile Foundation Console.

 ##### <span style="color:NAVY">**Dynamic App Authenticity**</span>